CaroEvans/Zero_Waste_Shop/README.md

 ## 3. Requirements

-1.Create your application using Ruby on Rails.
+1. Create your application using Ruby on Rails.

-1.Demonstrate knowledge of Rails conventions.
+1. Demonstrate knowledge of Rails conventions.

-1.Use postgresql database in development.
+1. Use postgresql database in development.

-1.Use an API (e.g. Omniauth, Geocoding, Maps, etc).
+1. Use an API (e.g. Omniauth, Geocoding, Maps, etc).

-1.Use appropriate gems.
+1. Use appropriate gems.

-1.Use environmental variables to protect API keys etc. (dotenv)
+1. Use environmental variables to protect API keys etc. (dotenv)

-1.Implement a payment system for your product. (e.g. Stripe)
+1. Implement a payment system for your product. (e.g. Stripe)

-1.Your app must send transactional emails (eg. using Mailgun).
+1. Your app must send transactional emails (eg. using Mailgun).

-1.Your app will have authorisation (users have restrictions on what they can see and edit).
+1. Your app will have authorisation (users have restrictions on what they can see and edit).

 -----------------------